Community Health Leaders

 "Community Engagement" work with other civic, business, non-profit, and governmental organizations throughout our community.

-Weekly readings and discussions designed to promote contextual understanding and reflection on experiences.
+Weekly readings and discussions (syllabus can be found here) designed to promote contextual understanding and reflection on experiences.

 Fellows consistently go on to some of the top medical, nursing, public health, health management, and education programs in the nation and several have received the most prestigious scholarships and awards at their respective institutions.

-To apply for the fellowship, please press the "Apply Now" button below to download a copy of the application.
-Completed applications can be emailed to firstname.lastname@example.org
+To apply for the fellowship, please press the "Apply Now" button below to fill out the Google Form application.